 Some writing is so familiar, it seems strange that it was ever written, edited, or revised.
 However, from this draft of the US Declaration of Independence, we see that Thomas Jefferson originally wrote “we hold these truths to be sacred and undeniable” but later changed it to “we hold these truths to be self evident.”

-All of these examples show that writing is a process and, no matter your level of expertise, drafting can be a difficult process.
-They also show that drafting can be quite personal, each author working in a way that best suits their needs and the demands of the content.
-Ultimately, taking time to draft is not only unavoidable, but will improve your writing.
+All of these examples show that writing is a process and, no matter your level of expertise, drafting can be difficult and, at times, somewhat ungainly.
+They also show that drafting is personal, authors working in a way that best suits their needs and the demands of the content.
+Ultimately, taking time to draft is not only unavoidable, it’s the task of writing itself.

 Categories: Magazine articles